What is AI as a Service (AIaaS): Benefits, Types and Main Challenges

 The strategic importance of AIaaS is also recognized by governments and educational institutions, which use these tools for public services and research purposes, respectively.
 This widespread adoption underscores the transformative potential of AIaaS in not only driving business innovation but also in addressing complex societal challenges.

 For further reading on AIaaS, you can visit IBM’s overview at IBM Watson, Microsoft’s AI services at Microsoft Azure AI, and insights on Google Cloud AI at Google Cloud AI.
-Additionally, explore the impact of AI in various sectors through articles like AI in Healthcare: Advanced Image Analysis and AI's Breakthrough in Facial Recognition.
+Additionally, explore the impact of AI in various sectors through articles like AI's Breakthrough in Facial Recognition.

 2.3 Comparison with Traditional AI Solutions